Replicable-MARL/MARLlib/docs/source/algorithm/mappo.rst

 .. admonition:: Quick Facts

     - Multi-agent proximal policy optimization (MAPPO) is one of the centralized extensions of :ref:`IPPO`.
+    - Agent architecture of MAPPO consists of two modules: policy network and critic network.
     - MAPPO outperforms other MARL algorithms in most multi-agent tasks, especially when agents are homogeneous.
-    - MAPPO is developed to solve cooperative tasks, but still applicable to collaborative, competitive, and mixed tasks.
+    - MAPPO is proposed to solve cooperative tasks but is still applicable to collaborative, competitive, and mixed tasks.

 Characteristic